vdaas/vald/docs/performance/loadtest.md

 # Load Testing

-This document describes how to perform the load testing in Vald cluster or Vald agent using Vald Load Testing Tools.
+This document describes how to perform the load testing in the Vald cluster or Vald Agent using Vald Load Testing Tools.

 ## Overview

-We develop our own Load Testing Tools to perform the load testing in Vald cluster or Vald agent.
+We develop our Load Testing Tools to perform the load testing in the Vald cluster or the Vald Agent.
-You can perform the load test on Vald to test the insert and search performance in Vald.
+You can perform the load test on the Vald cluster to test the insert and search performance in Vald.

 ## Prerequisite

 - Vald Cluster or Vald Agent

   Please refer to [here](https://vald.vdaas.org/docs/tutorial/get-started/) for the installation guide of Vald Cluster or Vald Agent.

 - Docker: v19.03 ~